reasons-why-clients-don't-pay-on-time

 The strategy here is to foster the relationship by regularly obtaining feedback from the client and incorporating it throughout the project.
 This can be achieved by meeting with the client frequently rather than only at the end.
 Unfortunately, clients tend to provide feedback through payment when meetings are held at the end.
 Now that is never ideal!

-Another solution to this problem is to set aside time and resources for client’s revisions and to incorporate feedback.
+Another solution to this problem is to set aside time and resources for the client’s revisions and to incorporate feedback.

 6. The Client Has No Intention To Pay